pi-hole/docs/docs/ftldns/dnsmasq_warn.md

 ## reducing DNS packet size for nameserver `ADDRESS` to `SAFE_PKTSZ`

-When receiving anwers from upstream only with a smaller maximum DNS packet size, `dnsmasq` remembers this decision and makes it permanent in the current session.
+When receiving answers from upstream only with a smaller maximum DNS packet size, `dnsmasq` remembers this decision and makes it permanent in the current session.

 ## Ignoring query from non-local network